U.S. Arms Exports Under Congressional Notification Thresholds

 A number of research approaches could be taken to better identify and understand the sources and extent of U.S. arms transfers that are not notified to Congress, whether under threshold or more broadly done via processes that require no notification at all.
 Some of these approaches, briefly, could include:

-There are also a variety of potential approaches to address concerns about the lack of transparency related to arms transfers that are below Congressional notification thresholds, some of which have been introduced in Congressional legislation.
-A short like of possible recommendations is below:
+There are also a variety of potential approaches to address concerns about the lack of transparency related to arms transfers that are below Congressional notification thresholds, some of which have been introduced in Congressional legislation at different time.
+A short list of possible recommendations is below:

 See also